 Intensive, Block-Style Courses

 Many of our educational programs are structured in consecutive blocks, allowing students to direct their energy to one topic at a time before moving on to the next.
 This model provides a great opportunity for developing connections with instructors, deeper focus, and overall retention of content.
 While it can sometimes take a little adjusting to, we have found intensive, block style courses very rewarding.
-We compliment this intensive, in-depth learning with broader discussions and learning opportunities that invite reflection and seek connections between themes.
+We complement this intensive, in-depth learning with broader discussions and learning opportunities that invite reflection and seek connections between themes.

 Broad Perspectives on Complex Issues